yananfei-Bette/Leetcode/README.md

 # Leetcode

 This is my Leetcode repo.
-I use it to do:
+I use it to:

 1. Collect some OAs and prepare for interviews.